 Plaintiffs are also represented by Weil, Gotshal & Manges LLP.
 Longoria is also represented by the Harris County Attorney’s Office.

-On December 27, plaintiffs filed an amended complaint naming the local district attorneys of Harris County, Williamson County, and Travis County as defendants in the lawsuit.
-And on December 28, Plaintiffs filed a preliminary injunction requesting the court to enjoin S.B.
+On December 27, plaintiffs filed an amended complaint naming the local district attorneys of Harris County, Williamson County, and Travis County, as well as the State Attorney General, as defendants in the lawsuit.
+And on December 28, Plaintiffs filed for a preliminary injunction, requesting the court to enjoin S.B.
 1’s anti-solicitation provision no later than February 14, 2022.
 Plaintiffs sought this quick relief to ensure that Texas voters can meet the deadline of February 18, 2022, to request a mail ballot application for the March 1, 2022 primary election.
 Following a hearing on February 11, 2022, the Court granted plaintiffs’ motion for a preliminary injunction, barring the defendants from enforcing the anti-solicitation provision against them during the lawsuit.

 The Attorney General and Williamson County district attorney appealed portions of the preliminary injunction to the Fifth Circuit Court of Appeals.
-Oral argument is scheduled for March 8, 2022.
-In the meanwhile, the Fifth Circuit has temporarily stayed the appealed portions of the preliminary injunction until it has a chance to review the appeal.
-The portion of the preliminary injunction protecting Longoria from criminal prosecution and Morgan from criminal prosecution in Travis County remain in effect.
+Oral argument took place on March 8, 2022.
+The Fifth Circuit temporarily stayed the appealed portions of the preliminary injunction during the appeal, but the portions of the preliminary injunction protecting Longoria from criminal prosecution and Morgan from criminal prosecution in Travis County remained in effect.

 On March 21, 2022, the Fifth Circuit asked the Texas Supreme Court to interpret the meaning of S.B.
 1’s anti-solicitation provision as a matter of Texas law.
-Oral argument before the Texas Supreme Court is scheduled for May 11, 2022.
+Oral argument occurred before the Texas Supreme Court on May 11, 2022.
+The Supreme Court determined on June 10, 2022, that Morgan was not a “public official” under S.B.
+1 but declined to say whether other volunteer deputy registrars are public officials under the statute.
+Additionally, the Court held that the Attorney General could not enforce the civil penalties provision in S.B.
+1 against Longoria but did not rule on whether the Attorney General has any authority to enforce that provision.

 Documents